goooooouwa/writings/_posts/management/2021-04-24-the-myth-of-10x-programmer.md

 ---
 published: true
-title: Don't be fooled by the myth of a 10x programmer
+title: wip Don't be fooled by the myth of a 10x programmer
 category: management
 ---
 I was always fancied by those stories that some computer scientist wrote a great piece of software in a weekend.
 Examples: TBA.
 (Unix编程艺术，programming pearls author wrote chemical diagram tool? many Unix CLI tools.
 Git by Linus.
 Does Overcast and Dash count?)
 I dream about being like them, make something useful in a weekend's time.
 That sounds like a 10x programmer to me.